Introducing the very first December Reflections!

 When taking the picture I hold the phone up keeping my arms close to my body — for crisp shots you need to keep the phone as steady as possible.
 When shooting Polaroids I always hold my breath as I take the shot and it’s the same with the iPhone.
 I only ever take one or two shots of a particular scene, a habit from shooting with film and not having many shots to spare — I also don’t want to use up all the memory on the phone with duplicate images.
 I take my time, compose thoughtfully, touch the screen to adjust the exposure and then take the picture.

 For editing I mainly use the VSCO cam app — I brighten the shot, maybe up the contrast a smidge and then apply a filter dialled down to about 60%.
-My current filter faves are S2, S3 and M6, with F2 and A8 making an appearance once in a while.
-All the photos in this post were edited in VCSO cam.
+My current filter faves are M6, S2 and C2, with B3 and X1 used occasionally for B&W.

 For self portraits I use the basic camera app reversed (the lower resolution of the reversed camera helps smudge wrinkles ;-) and edit as usual with VSCO cam.
 In a moment of vanity I downloaded the Facetune app to test the skin-smoothing function and I can report that, yes, it works but I’ve yet to share a Facetuned photo anywhere as it looks so fake.